© Lukasz Szwaj/Shutterstock

 El Raval is certainly a very interesting neighborhood in Barcelona, however it’s not the cleanest or the safest area of the city.
 However, the fact that you can be very close to La Boquería Market, La Rambla, MACBA and Universitat Square, makes it an interesting choice.

-Check hotels in El Raval
+Click to see Hotels in El Raval

 Located along Parallel Avenue, this neighborhood doesn’t have that much to offer touristically speaking.
 However, it’s well communicated with metro and is quite close to Plaza España, Montjuic and the Old City.